Izhets/autoservice/README.md

 ### Quick start

-* Clone this project
+* Clone this project;
+* And clone "orders" project;
+* Enter in console gradle: docker-compose build;
-* Enter in console gradle: docker-compose up
+* Enter in console gradle: docker-compose up;
-* Point your browser to http://localhost:8080/ to use api.
+* Point your browser or any calculator to http://localhost:8080/ to use api.